Warts are almost universal in the population; they affect patients of all ages but are most common among children and are uncommon among older people.

 Etiology of Warts

-Warts are caused by human papillomavirus (HPV) infection Human Papillomavirus (HPV) Infection Human papillomavirus (HPV) causes warts.
-Some types cause skin warts, and other types cause raised or flat genital warts (lesions of the skin or mucous membranes of the genitals).
-Infection... read more ; there are over 100 HPV subtypes (1 Etiology reference Warts are common, benign, epidermal lesions caused by human papillomavirus infection.
+Warts are caused by human papillomavirus (HPV) infection Human Papillomavirus (HPV) Infection Human papillomavirus (HPV) infects epithelial cells.
+Most of the > 100 subtypes infect cutaneous epithelium and cause skin warts; some types infect mucosal epithelium and cause anogenital warts... read more ; there are over 100 HPV subtypes (1 Etiology reference Warts are common, benign, epidermal lesions caused by human papillomavirus infection.
 They can appear anywhere on the body in a variety of morphologies.
 Diagnosis is by examination.
 Warts are... read more ).
 Trauma and maceration facilitate initial epidermal inoculation.
 Spread may then occur by autoinoculation.
 Local and systemic immune factors appear to influence spread; immunosuppressed patients (especially those with HIV infection or a kidney transplant) are at particular risk of developing generalized lesions that are difficult to treat.
 Humoral immunity Acquired immunity The immune system distinguishes self from nonself and eliminates potentially harmful nonself molecules and cells from the body.
 The immune system also has the capacity to recognize and destroy... read more provides resistance to HPV infection; cellular immunity helps established infection to regress.

 1. Haley CT, Mui UN, Vangipuram R, et al: Human oncoviruses: Mucocutaneous manifestation, pathogenesis, therapeutics, and prevention.
 Papillomaviruses and Merkel cell polyomavirus.
 J Am Acad Dermatol 81:1–21, 2019. doi: 10.1016/j.jaad.2018.09.062